BigDataWUR/AgML-CY-Bench/data_preparation/global_crop_AFIs_ESA_WC/README.md

 The layers are shared with Creative Commons Attribution 4.0 License (https://zenodo.org/records/7875105).

 ## How to cite
-Cite the dataset as follows: elaboration of WorldCereal map layers (Van Tricht et al., 2023)
+Cite the WorldCereal AFIs as follows: elaboration of WorldCereal map layers (Van Tricht et al., 2023).

+Cite the generic ASAP crop mask as follows:
+Fritz S, Lesiv M, Perez Guzman K, See L, Meroni M, Collivignarelli F, & Rembold F (2024).
+Development of a new cropland and rangeland Area Fraction Image at 500 m for the ASAP system.
+European Commission, Joint Research Centre (JRC).

 ## Reference
 Van Tricht, K. and Degerickx, J. and Gilliams, S. and Zanaga, D. and Battude, M. and Grosu, A. and Brombacher, J. and Lesiv, M. and Bayas, J. C. L. and Karanam, S. and Fritz, S. and Becker-Reshef, I. and Franch, B. and Moll\`a-Bononad, B. and Boogaard, H. and Pratihast, A. K. and Koetz, B. and Szantoi, Z. (2023).
 WorldCereal: a dynamic open-source system for global-scale, seasonal, and reproducible crop and irrigation mapping, Earth System Science Data, 15, 5491--5515, DOI: 10.5194/essd-15-5491-2023.